-To show how the Medical Device edition of the Feedback Tender Management Suite responds to the specific needs of a Medical Device supplier, lets take an example of a tender that our company will respond to.
+To show how the Medical Device edition of the Feedback Tender Management Suite responds to the specific needs of a Medical Device supplier, let's take a look to a tender’s example and see how our company behave.

 Products, Families, Kits and Hierarchy